YosysHQ/mcy/docs/source/cmds.rst

 	This command runs the test ``<test>`` on the mutations matching the ID or tag ``<id_or_tag>``, of which there can be multiple.
 The test is executed even if the result is cached in the database.
 If the ``-v`` flag is passed, the output of the task execution is printed to stdout instead of the file ``tasks/<uuid>/logfile.txt``.
 If ``-k`` is passed, the temporary task execution directory ``tasks/<uuid>`` is not deleted when the task finishes.

 mcy source [-e <encoding>] <filename> [<filename>]
 	This command reprints the source file(s) <filename>, with annotations on the left side margin for each line of code with the number of mutations tagged COVERED or UNCOVERED (the name of the tags used is hardcoded).
-The number of COVERED mutations in displayed as a positive number, whereas UNCOVERED mutations are shown as negative numbers, similar to what is shown in ``mcy gui``.
+The number of COVERED mutations is displayed as a positive number, whereas UNCOVERED mutations are shown as negative numbers, similar to what is shown in ``mcy gui``.
 Source files are printed from database cache, which is written when ``mcy init`` is called, so the version displayed is always the one the mutations were applied to.
 The optional ``-e`` parameter allows specifying the file encoding.
 (Python's `standard encodings <https://docs.python.org/3/library/codecs.html#standard-encodings>`_ are supported, default is utf8.)

 mcy lcov <filename>
-	This command prints coverage information in lcov format (??)
+	This command prints coverage information in the format used by ``lcov`` and similar code coverage visualisation tools.

 mcy dash
 	This command launches the dashboard server.
 Navigate to the address shown to access the dashboard where you can monitor the ``mcy`` status and download the mcy database for viewing with ``mcy-gui``.
 This is intended to be used when running ``mcy`` on a remote server or as part of CI.